 How to Find Retail Sales Representatives:

-1. Prepare your job description.
+Prepare a well-informed job description.

 Your retail sales representative job description should include a compelling introduction to your business, a clear list of responsibilities, and the requirements needed to qualify for the position.
 To add some appeal to your job description, include your employee perks, such as insurance, healthcare, shopper discounts, and retirement benefits.